 T. Rowe Price makes it easy to compare a Roth IRA to a Traditional IRA to see what best fits your retirement savings plan.
-Our Traditional IRA vs. Roth IRA Tool helps you select the appropriate IRA type for your age, marital status, and annual income.
+Our IRA Selection Tool helps you select the appropriate IRA type for your age, marital status, and annual income.
 You can also browse our IRA information page for a general comparison.

 Your RMD is calculated by dividing your account balance on December 31 of the previous year by your age-based factor for the calculation year.
-Your age-based factor can be found using one of the following IRS Life Expectancy tables: Table 1, Table 2, Table 3.
+Your age-based factor can be found using the appropriate IRS Life Expectancy table: Table 1, Table 2, Table 3.
 Since these factors change each year, your RMD must be recalculated every year.

 For additional information and tools, see the RMD Basics information on our website.